dileeshchandra143/Gun_Fatalities_in_US/README.md

 # Gun_Fatalities_in_US
-Exploratory analysis of gun deaths in the United States
+Exploratory analysis of gun deaths in the United States from 2012 to 2014

 This project consists of data obtained from www.fivethirtyeight.com